 Where can I learn more about the program?

 Undergraduate research assistants (RAs) have the opportunity to help design studies, run experiments, and analyze data.
-Typically, RAs either volunteer or receive class credit.
-We ask RAs to commit to at least 10 hours/week for the full academic year.
-Additionally, RAs are expected to attend monthly lab meetings, where we discuss both practical and theoretical issues related to the research.
+Typically, RAs receive class credit.
+We ask RAs to commit to 7-10 hours/week for the full academic year.
+Additionally, RAs are expected to attend twice-monthly lab meetings, where we discuss both practical and theoretical issues related to the research.
 We invite all undergraduates interested in our research to apply.
 We enthusiastically embrace all forms of diversity including, and especially, neurodiversity.
 The application for RA positions for academic year 2022-2023 was due March 16, 2022 at 11:59 PM.
 We expect to begin recruiting RAs for 2023-2024 in February 2023.

 What qualities do we look for?